Thank you for visiting our school website.

 Welcome to Widcombe Infant School.
 Our aim is to provide an excellent education for individual children.
 It is fundamental that children are happy and secure at school, so that effective learning can take place within a positive, stimulating environment.
 Each child is treated as an individual with their unique personality, talents and needs recognised.
 A mixture of teaching styles is used.
 The children learn as a whole class, in groups and as individuals to ensure they progress and reach their potential.

 The school has achieved Basic Skills Quality Mark in recognition of the high standards and continual developments in basic skills teaching, and Artsmark Gold in recognition of the great importance placed on the creative aspects of the curriculum and recognition of the distinctive breadth of opportunities within the creative arts.
-The school has been awarded Active Mark as a result of its work within Physical Education, the Director of Public Health Award for Healthy Schools, Primary Science Quality Mark Silver, OPAL Platinum Play Award and ICT Mark in recognition of the provision, teaching and use of ICT within the school.
+The school has been awarded Active Mark as a result of its work within Physical Education, the Director of Public Health Award for Healthy Schools, Primary Science Quality Mark Gilt, OPAL Platinum Play Award and ICT Mark in recognition of the provision, teaching and use of ICT within the school.
 These demonstrate the school's commitment to providing a broad education, so developing children socially, creatively, physically and academically.

 A number of years ago the school was invited to become a Beacon School to share good practice with other schools and this commitment to working with other schools has continued.
 Last year Widcombe Infant School welcomed many staff from other schools, both within the Local Authority and beyond, to observe good practice.